apascualgarcia/RatioDependent/README.md

 ## DESCRIPTION:

 This script builds or reads from files a bipartite network and integrates the system of equations.
 The scripts allows you to build the system either providing metaparameter values (features of the distributions around which random numbers will be generated) or reading the parameters and species abundances from files.
 You can read some of the parameters/abundances and generate others.
-You can additionally perturb the growth rates, controlled in the .in file with the Delta parameter.
-This should be typically a value between 0 and 1 representing the amount of perturbation relative to the growth rates (so 1 represents a perturbation of 100% of the growth rates, namely that the growth rates may randomly become zero).
-The script also allows you to build a system at a fix point, to perturb its growth rates next, which is the basis of our approach to structural stability (see Pascual-García and Bastolla, _Nat Comm_ 2017).
-The idea is that you can fix all the parameters and solve the system of equations at a steady state for the growth rates free, and hence you build a feasible system.
+In addition, the script also allows you to build a system at a fixed point and to perturb its growth rates next, which is the basis of our approach to structural stability (see Pascual-García and Bastolla, _Nat Comm_ 2017).
+The idea is that you can fix all the parameters and solve the system of equations at a steady state for the growth rates, to obtain a feasible system.
+The perturbation of the growth rates is controlled by an specific (Delta) parameter, which should be typically a value between 0 and 1 representing the amount of perturbation relative to the growth rates (so 1 represents a perturbation of 100% of the growth rates, namely that the growth rates may randomly become zero).

-The interaction term that we consider between both pools is:
+In the following, we consider label the two pools as plants (P) and animals (A).
+This can be two pools interacting mutualistically (pollinators and its flowering plants), in a prey-predator way (like plants and herbivores) or competitively, depending on the sign of the interaction matrix between both pools chosen (see below).
+All the parameters have one parameter for plants and another for animals, being in this way possible to control them independently.

+Each pool has a parameter for the growth rates (Alpha), which is positive or negative and that, as we said, can be inferred at a steady state.
+In addition, it has a competition matrix with respect to the members of the own pool.
+The script can generate internally a mean-field competition matrix which is controlled by two parameters Beta (diagonal terms, intraspecific competition) and Rho (off-diagonal terms, interspecific competition).
+These coefficients must be positive.
+Finally, there is an interaction term between both pools including a ratio-dependent functional response.
+We define this term for plants as:

 ```
 F^P_ij = Gamma^P_ij N^P_i N^A_j/[f^P_0 + g^A_j sum_k |Gamma^P_kj| N^P_k + h^P_i sum_l |Gamma^P_il| N^A_l]
 ```

-Note the notation followed for g and h, the superindex P (plants) or A (animals) is in correspondence with the dimension of space (plants or animals) in which it is defined.
+and symmetrically for animals, just interchanging the superscripts ```A``` and ```P```.
+If the Gamma matrices are generated internally, they will be a mean field matrix with parameter given by the user, and the sign will determine the kind of interaction between the pools.
+In addition, we have two handling times ```h``` and ```g```.
+Note the notation followed for ```g``` and ```h```, the superindex ```P``` (plants) or ```A``` (animals) is in correspondence with the dimension of space (plants or animals) in which it is defined, and not necessarily with the ecological meaning.

 ## INPUT